Skip to content

 John V. Marymont, M.D., M.B.A.

-Dean of the College of Medicine & Vice President for Medical Affairs
+Dean of the Whiddon College of Medicine & Vice President for Medical Affairs

-Dr. John V. Marymont is vice president for medical affairs and dean of the College of Medicine at the University of South Alabama.
-In these positions, he oversees USA Health, which includes the USA College of Medicine, University Hospital, Children’s & Women’s Hospital, the Mitchell Cancer Institute, the academic clinical practice plan and the USA Healthcare Authority.
+Dr. Marymont is vice president for medical affairs and dean of the Frederick P. Whiddon College of Medicine at the University of South Alabama (USA).
+In these positions, he oversees USA Health, which includes the Whiddon College of Medicine, University Hospital, Children’s & Women’s Hospital, Providence Hospital, the Mitchell Cancer Institute, the physician enterprise, and the USA Healthcare Authority.

 An orthopedic surgeon by trade, Dr. Marymont has close to 25 years of broad-based executive experience in major academic medical centers.
-Starting in 1995, he began a 15-year career with the Baylor College of Medicine and later moved to the Louisiana State University Health Sciences Center at Shreveport.
-At LSU, he served on numerous senior leadership team and was chairman of the Department of Orthopedic Surgery and interim dean of the College of Medicine, where he helped lead the largest health care transition in Louisiana’s history with the privatization of the state run hospital system.
+In 1995, he began a 15-year career with the Baylor College of Medicine.
+He later moved to the Louisiana State University Health Sciences Center at Shreveport.
+At LSU, he served on numerous senior leadership teams.
+He was chairman of the Department of Orthopedic Surgery and interim dean of the College of Medicine, where he helped lead the largest healthcare transition in Louisiana’s history by privatizing the state-run hospital system.

-In addition, he has received the Fulbright and Jaworski Faculty Excellence Award from Baylor College of Medicine for his outstanding educational leadership and development of enduring educational materials.
-At USA, he was inducted as a faculty member into the Alpha Omega Alpha honor society.
+In addition, he received Fulbright and Jaworski Faculty Excellence Awards from Baylor College of Medicine for his outstanding educational leadership and development of enduring educational materials.
+At USA, he was inducted into the Alpha Omega Alpha honor society as a faculty member.

-Dr. Marymont serves on the Jones Health Care Advisory Board at Rice University’s Jones Graduate School of Business and as the Council of Deans Liaison to the Association of American Medical Colleges’ (AAMC) Group on Business Affairs (GBA).
-He holds an adjunct appointment in the USA Mitchell College of Business.
+Dr. Marymont serves on the Jones Health Care Advisory Board at Rice University’s Jones Graduate School of Business and as the Council of Deans Liaison to the Association of American Medical Colleges (AAMC) Group on Business Affairs (GBA).
+He holds an adjunct appointment at the USA Mitchell College of Business.

 This link will open in a new tab or window.